Hochschild homology and the derived de Rham complex revisited: Abstract

 \section{Abstract}

-We characterize two objects by universal property: the derived de Rham complex and Hochschild homology together with its Hochschild--Kostant--Rosenberg filtration.
+We characterize two objects by universal property: the derived de Rham complex and Hochschild homology together with its Hochschild--Kostant--Rosenberg (HKR) filtration.
 This involves endowing these objects with extra structure, built on notions of ``homotopy-coherent cochain complex'' and ``filtered circle action'' that we study here.
-We use these universal properties to give a conceptual proof of the statements relating Hochschild homology and the derived de Rham complex, in particular giving a new construction of the filtrations on cyclic, negative cyclic, and periodic cyclic homology that relate these invariants to derived de Rham cohomology.
+We use these universal properties to give a conceptual proof that the associated graded of the HKR filtration identifies with the derived de Rham complex, as well as to give a new construction of the filtrations on cyclic, negative cyclic, and periodic cyclic homology that relate these invariants to derived de Rham cohomology.

 {

 }